DataDog/integrations-extras/twingate/README.md

 ## Setup
 ### Prerequisites
-1. You must have the Datadog Agent installed on the Twingate Connector server.
-You also must be able to connect to that host and be able to edit the files so as to configure the Agent and YAML Integration Configs.
-Refer to [these instructions](https://docs.datadoghq.com/getting_started/agent/) to install the Datadog Agent.
+1. You have the Datadog Agent installed on the Twingate Connector server.
+You must be able to connect to that host and edit the files to configure the Agent and YAML Integration Configs.
+To install the Datadog Agent, see [Getting Started with the Agent][11].
 2. You must deploy the Twingate Connector.
-Refer to [these instructions][3] to enable Real-time Connection Logs.
+To enable real-time connection logs, see the [Twingate documentation][3].

 ### Configure the Datadog Agent
 #### Systemd